> Danny Spooner > Songs > The Backblocks Shearer

 ; trad.]

-According to a note on Mudcat, this song was written by W. Tully at Nimidgee, NSW, and can be found in most Australian collections.
+According to the note of the Mudcat Café lyrics of The Backblocks Shearer, this song was written by W. Tully at Nimidgee, NSW, and can be found in most Australian collections.

 Danny Spooner sang The Backblocks Shearer in 2017 on his final CD, Home.
 He noted: